walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 The demo registers a minimal NFC Host Card Emulation service with a proprietary AID in the `payment` category so Android lists **walt.id Wallet** under **Settings → Apps → Default apps → Wallet app** (`ROLE_WALLET`).
-That service declines APDUs; it exists only for Wallet-role discoverability and is unrelated to Credential Manager Digital Credentials issuance/presentation.
+That service declines APDUs; it is a **demo-only Wallet-role discoverability stub**, not a payments or contactless credential implementation, and is unrelated to Credential Manager Digital Credentials issuance/presentation.

 ## Digital Credentials API

 Android builds register with Credential Manager for:

 - **Presentation (`GET_CREDENTIAL`)** — OpenID4VP unsigned and ISO 18013-7 Annex C, via `DigitalCredentialProviderActivity` (full-screen consent for now).
-- **Issuance (`CREATE_CREDENTIAL`)** — OpenID4VCI (`openid4vci-v1` and common aliases), via `DigitalCredentialCreateActivity`.
+- **Issuance (`CREATE_CREDENTIAL`)** — OpenID4VCI (`openid4vci-v1`), via `DigitalCredentialCreateActivity`.

 Issuance uses a translucent create Activity and a Material bottom sheet for offer review (including transaction-code entry).
 Pre-authorized offers complete in that sheet.
-Authorization-code offers embed issuer/Keycloak sign-in in a WebView inside the same sheet and capture the `openid://` redirect without opening an external browser tab.
+Authorization-code offers use the same external-browser + `openid://` path as the Receive tab; `DigitalCredentialCreateAuthHandoff` returns the callback to the still-running create Activity (or completes wallet-side issuance if that Activity was destroyed).
 The Credential Manager create-option picker remains system-owned; the sheet is wallet fulfillment UI after the user selects this wallet.

-Receive-tab authorization-code offers (outside Credential Manager) still use the system browser + `openid://` deep link.

 ### Manual Chrome origin-trial check